alexqfredrickson/notes/devops/kubernetes.md

 Nodes can be auto-scaled with Autoscalers.
 Two options are endorsed by the autoscaling special interest group (SIG) for K8S: Cluster Autoscaler and Karpenter.
 [Cluster Autoscaler](https://github.com/kubernetes/autoscaler/blob/master/cluster-autoscaler/README.md) automatically adjusts the size of a Kubernetes cluster if (a) pods failed to run in a cluster due to insufficient resources or (b) nodes are underutilized and their pods can be placed in other nodes.

+## Configuration

+### ConfigMap

+ConfigMaps store non-secret data in key-value pairs.
+They can be referenced as environment variables via Pods.
+They can also be sent via CLI arguments, or stored as configuration files in a volume.

+They can referenced via the `envFrom` property in a Pod specification, under `spec -> containers -> envFrom -> configMapRef`, to send K8S env vars to a container.

+ConfigMaps can be made immutable with `immutable: true`.

 ## `kubectl`